Cooking Merit Badge Answers: Requirements 3–7 (Part 2/2)

 a.

-Using the MyPlate food guide or the current USDA nutrition model, plan a meal for trail hiking or backpacking that includes one breakfast, one lunch, one dinner, and one snack.
+Using the MyPlate food guide or the current USDA nutrition model, plan a day of meals for trail hiking or backpacking that includes one breakfast, one lunch, one dinner, and one snack.
 These meals must consider weight, not require refrigeration and are to be consumed by three to five people (including you).
 List the equipment and utensils needed to prepare and serve these meals.

 b.
 Create a shopping list for your meals, showing the amount of food needed to prepare and serve each meal, and the cost for each meal.